 Boom!
 Done!
 Your red curry is ready to enjoy.
 Easy enough, isn’t it?
+Better than the Thai restaurant.
 Once you’re prepped, you can have this on the table in under 30 minutes.
 Quick and easy.
 I love easy recipes!
 Most of my favorite Thai food is quick and easy.

 You don’t have to go out for restaurant quality curry with this recipe on hand.

 Red curry paste is key in making authentic Thai red curry.
 You can make it with with curry powder alone, but a good red curry paste will make all the difference with many Thai dishes.

 There are many good ones you can purchase from your local grocery store, or even order online, but I like to make my own.
 A homemade version is so much fresher with bolder flavor.
 Plus, you can make it however you’d like by emphasizing the ingredients you love most.

 I like to include lots of spicy red peppers, pungent garlic and ginger, lemongrass, galangal, cilantro, tomato paste, lime juice, fish sauce and shrimp paste, a lots of spices like chili powder, cumin, black and white pepper, and salt, along with sugar or brown sugar.

 Other popular ingredients are soy sauce and kaffir lime leaves.

 Try my homemade red curry paste recipe.
 Let me know how you like it.